1-icenine/Portfolio/SQL/Spotify/README.md

 ## 📂 Dataset

-The dataset was sourced from Kaggle: [Spotify Dataset for Playing Around with SQL](https://www.kaggle.com/datasets/ambaliyagati/spotify-dataset-for-playing-around-with-sql/data)
+The dataset was sourced from Kaggle: [Spotify Songs Dataset](https://www.kaggle.com/datasets/ambaliyagati/spotify-dataset-for-playing-around-with-sql/data)

 It has information on individual Spotify tracks, including:
 - Track name, artist(s), album, and genre